Legal aspects of gender reassignment in the Czech Republic

 The future outlook for the legislation

-As stated above, the legislator is obliged to adopt legislation by the end of June 2025 that clearly sets out the conditions for the recognition of gender reassignment without the need for surgical intervention.
-However, as things stand, the legislative process in this regard has been significantly delayed and the draft law is not yet available.
-Given the time constraints, it is therefore unlikely that the new regulation will be approved by July 2025.
+As mentioned above, the Constitutional Court ruling required the legislator to adopt legislation by the end of June 2025 that clearly sets out the conditions for the recognition of gender reassignment without the need for surgical intervention.
+However, this deadline has already passed and no new legislation has been adopted as of July 2025.
+The bills tabled are at various stages of the legislative process, but none of them has yet entered into force.

-Although surgery will no longer be a condition from July 2025, it is not yet clear what condition will need to be met for a gender change to be recognised.
-If the legislators do not manage to pass the new law, only the following sentence will apply in the Civil Code regarding official sex change: “The date of sex change shall be deemed to be the date specified in the certificate issued by the health service provider.”
-However, this will only bring a lot of confusion and ambiguity.
+Although surgery is no longer a requirement as of July 2025, the legal framework remains incomplete.
+If the legislators do not manage to pass the new law, only the following sentence will continue to apply in the Civil Code regarding official sex change: “The date of sex change shall be deemed to be the date specified in the certificate issued by the health service provider.”
+This wording is insufficient in itself and raises questions about the scope, form and binding nature of the certificate, and thus about the practice of the authorities themselves.

 Share article